HAJmarc00/S_ChatApp_Ashora/README.md

 ================================================

-run : docker-compose up --build -v
+run : docker-compose up --build -d

 this command will install all you need for run project, and thats will run it on your http://localhost:8000